Co0kei/Coffee-Bot/README.md

 >
 > - A *simple* yet **effective** reporting system which uses context menus to handle user and member reports (detailed examples with images on my top.gg page).
 > - A Discord server invite filter, link filter and chat filter - all with an optional log channel.
+> - Detailed message edit and message delete logs showing _who deleted_ a message.
+Also see _all messages_ deleted in a bulk delete.
 >

 ### **For a detailed list of commands, features and examples, visit my [top.gg](https://top.gg/bot/950765718209720360) page!**